Almost all my photos of Olympic National Park are of Tween Traveler climbing on things.

 The standard double-queen room had space for the three of us.
 Breakfast isn’t included with your stay but there’s a restaurant if you don’t want to hunt for breakfast in town.

-We really liked the good size outdoor pool, which was pretty well heated, and hot tub.
+We really liked the good-sized outdoor pool, which was pretty well heated, and the hot tub.
 But they close the pool to families at 9:00 pm to give adults a kid-free hour in the water.
 A staff member actually comes out at 9:00 to remind families to leave, even if there aren’t any adults looking to use the pool.

 Given that we often didn’t get back from our day in the park and dinner until nearly 8:00, which definitely cut our pool time short.